immersive-web/webxr-input-profiles/packages/motion-controllers/README.md

 This package provides a 3D engine agnostic javascript library for synchronizing the status of an `XRInputSource` object with a 3D model representing that `XRInputSource`.
 The library consumes JSON files in the format published from the [@webxr-input-profiles/assets](../assets/README.md) package to create `MotionController` objects that enable a simple path for developers to:

 1. Find the best matching profile for an `XRInputSource`
-1. Enumerate the component parts (triggers, grips, touchpads, thumbsticks, buttons, etc)
+1. Enumerate the component parts (trigger, squeeze, touchpad, thumbstick, button, etc)
 1. If a 3D asset is available for the matching profile, provide a path to load it
 1. On each render frame, apply precomputed deformations to the 3D asset to reflect the state `XRInputSource`
 1. Optionally attach descriptive explanations to each component that will not overlap the rest of the 3D asset

 ### Background
-The state of an XR motion controller's triggers, grips, touchnpads, thumbsticks, and buttons is made available to developers via the `XRInputSource.Gamepad` object.
+The state of an XR motion controller's trigger, squeeze, touchnpad, thumbstick, and button components is made available to developers via the `XRInputSource.Gamepad` object.
 The behavior of this object is described in [WebXR Gamepads Module](https://www.w3.org/TR/webxr-gamepads-module/) and the [Gamepad API](https://www.w3.org/TR/gamepad/).
 These objects expose detailed state in the `Gamepad.buttons` array and the `Gamepad.axes` array.
 While this system was adequate for the relatively homogenous console gaming controllers, it is less effective for XR motion controllers as they have not converged on a common form factor.
 In addition, the `Gamepad` object does not provide any information about the visualization of a `XRInputSource` object which is a requirement to displaying a virtual copy of motion controller on opaque XR headsets.

 ### Licence
 Per the [LICENSE.md](LICENCE.md) file, this package is made available under an MIT license and is copyright Amazon 2019.